-Writing about Car Problems
+Writing About Car Problems

-Teaching Notes: The purpose of this activity is to help learners write about roadside problems that they may see or experience and is an extension of the speaking activities.
-Learners will need the picture vocabulary cards from the speaking activity Identifying Car Problems for review.
+Teaching Notes: This activity helps learners write about roadside problems that they may see or experience and is an extension of the speaking activities.
+Learners will need the picture vocabulary cards from the speaking activity Describing Car Problems for review.
 They will also use the cards to copy vocabulary correctly.

-- 1. Write "What is the problem?" on the board.
+- Write "What is the problem?" on the board.
 Review the vocabulary by having learners spread out their car problem picture cards.
 Say the problem and have learners point to the correct picture and repeat it.
 Repeat for each problem.
 If additional practice is needed, learners can work with a partner to review the names of the common roadside problems. - 2.
 Distribute the activity sheet on the following page.
 Working independently or with a partner have learners complete the sentence stems with the correct word.
-Learners can use the vocabulary cards for spelling. - 3.
-When finished, have learners check their work with others or review as a class.
+Learners can use the vocabulary cards for spelling. - When finished, have learners check their work with others or review as a class.
 Point out (or ask if they notice) the structure of the sentences (e.g., The car is ..., The car battery is...) except for locked out.